moshriguez/puzzle-library-app/README.md

     - [x] UserContainer
     - [x] UserPuzzleCard
     - [ ] App?
 - [ ] Add better User login with proper auth
     - [x] backend
     - [ ] frontend
 - [ ] user can change their password
+- [ ] Add 'forgot my password' functionality
 - [ ] Work on better responsive layout
 - [ ] Make it so there is a record of what puzzles a user has checked out
     - [x] Add an active attribute to Borrow
     - [x] Borrows are create with Active set to true
     - [x] Active is set to false when the puzzle is returned
     - [x] Borrows no longer have to be destroyed
+    - [ ] Add a date returned field to Borrow model
+    - [ ] Add some way to interact with borrow history on frontend
     - [ ] What happens when a user deletes their account?
         - could delete all borrows associated with user
         - could get rid of delete a user's account, only deactivate